 If a product contains excessive residue levels, this means a reduction in quality for your product, which can be associated with (expensive) recalls and loss of image.
 Tentamus helps manufacturers to maintain their reputation by avoiding recalls and bringing high quality products to the market for your customers.
 This is done by ensuring that your products comply with all regulations by only containing maximum allowable residue levels.

-Results can be provided to you by our Tentamus laboratories within 6-24 hours of receipt of the sample.
 Samples are drawn randomly either by you or by one of our samplers.
 During transport, sample freshness is maintained by using airtight plastic bags that prevent cross-contamination and desiccation of products.
 A cold chain is also maintained for goods that require refrigeration by using ice packs or dry ice.

 Tentamus operates a global network of accredited laboratories that analyze food, dietary supplements, cosmetics and pharmaceuticals.
 In this way, we ensure that the legally required residue limits are not exceeded.